 - according to pledge agreement signed as at 11 February 2013 between Lycaste Holding Limited, European Bank For Reconstruction and Development and Coal Energy S.A.
 6'747'167 shares owned by Lycaste Holding Limited are pledged.

-During the year ended 30 June 2018 quantity of shares did not change.
+During the years ended 30 June 2019 and 30 June 2018, quantity of shares did not change.